You’re a smart person. And you’re a stickler for style.

 But you can opt for a beautiful weekly report that shows you which keywords bring people to your website, which pages they visit and even some social media metrics.

-If you don’t know who visits your website, what they do there and where they’re coming from, you’re draughting a home on a piece of toilet paper with an eraser.
+If you don’t know who visits your website, what they do there and where they’re coming from, it’s like you’re drawing a home on a piece of toilet paper with an eraser.

 Your website also tells you what people search for when they use the website’s search box.

-This is a tremendous help in figuring out what to write about next.
+This is a tremendous help in figuring out what content to add to your website next.

 For instance, if someone lands on your website and searches for “cost of draughting” (for lack of a better term), you know you can quickly hammer together an article about your costs.
 You don’t have to mention what you charge, but using those keywords you can construct something that’ll get people interested in what you have to offer.